RoadBytes/ToyRobot/README.md

+# ToyRobot!

+* To try it out:
+  1. copy or fork the repo
+  2. run 'ruby app/terminal_manager.rb' from the root folder

+# For Gracious Code reviewers

-# REQUIREMENTS OF THE ASSIGNMENT
+## REQUIREMENTS OF THE ASSIGNMENT

 ## Description: